The best cheap gaming laptop deals of the week

 ASUS FA506 | 15.6" 1080p | Ryzen 7 4800H CPU | RTX 2060 GPU | 8GB RAM | 512GB SSD | $899.99 at Best Buy

-An entry from the latest ASUS range is our pick of the week, and it's a real winner.
+This is an easy pick - this ASUS machine is a real winner.
 Besides featuring an impressive Nvidia/Ryzen combo, it provides us with an affordable way into ray tracing (which is a big deal when it comes to next-gen gaming).
-That's a cracking deal, and superb value for money.
-Don't miss it.View Deal
+That's a cracking deal and superb value for money.
+Don't miss it - we can't believe it's still at that price.View Deal

 Gaming laptops under $1000